 Red Dead Redemption 2 Map

-Earlier this year, an alleged Red Dead Redemption 2 map leaked showing some of the game’s potential locations.
+In 2016, an alleged Red Dead Redemption 2 map leaked showing some of the game’s potential locations.
 The map first appeared on NeoGAF.

 While the alleged map was later removed from the website, some users were able to save it for the world to see.